mojaloop/pisp-project/docs/linking/README.md

 2. A `credentialType` field set to `FIDO`
 3. a `status` field set to `PENDING`

+> **Note:** Generic `Credential` objects
+> While we are focussed on FIDO first, we don't want to exclude PISPs who want
+> to offer services to users over other channels, eg. USSD or SMS, for this
+> reason, the API also supports a `GENERIC` Credential type, i.e.:
+>```
+> CredentialTypeGeneric {
+>   credentialType: 'GENERIC'
+>   status: 'PENDING',
+>   payload: {
+>     publicKey: base64(...),
+>     signature: base64(...),
+>   }
+> }
+>```

+The DFSP receives the `PUT /consents/{id}` call from the PISP, and optionally validates the Credential object included in the request body.
+The DFSP then asks the Auth-Service to create the `Consent` object, and validate the Credential.

+If the DFSP recieves a `PUT /consents/{id}` callback from the Auth-Service, with a `credential.status` of `VERIFIED`, it knows that the credential is valid according to the Auth Service.

+Otherwise, if it recieves a `PUT /consents/{id}/error` callback, it knows that something went wrong with registering the Consent and associated credential, and can inform the PISP accordingly.

 The Auth service is then responsible for calling `POST /participants/CONSENTS/{id}`.
 This call will associate the `consentId` with the auth-service's `participantId` and